Electrode-iOS/ELDispatch/README.md

 }
 ```

-Executing an asychronous closure and waiting for 3 seconds.
+Executing an asychronous closure and waiting for 3 seconds:
 ```Swift
 Dispatch().async(.Background) {
     doSomething()